Mtnfx/DataScience/README.md

 - Currently cleaning Excel data (fixing typos)
   - Double commas and periods have been fixed (thanks Excel find function)
   - Years have been fixed
+  - One exercise set needs fixing (waiting for response from client)

 ## Aditya